rdroro/diy-diagram-it-yourself/README.md

 + Unzip archive
 + the tools is into diy-diagram-it-yourself/bin/diy

-If you want, you can add diy to your path
+If you want to user DIY everywhere just add it into your path:

     export PATH=${PATH}:/path/to/unizpped-archive/diy-diagram-it-yourself/bin